 Commitments of Traders reports can be found on the Commodity Futures Trading Commission’s website.
 The most relevant reports can be found in the “Current Legacy Reports” section, which breaks down the trading in various commodities by their exchange.

 Individual traders should watch three parts of this report:

-- Number of Traders in each position can show whether these changes were broad-based or simply trades placed by a handful of major players.
+- Number of Traders in each position can show whether or not these changes were broad-based or simply trades placed by a handful of major players.
 For instance, a single trader placing a large short trade may not be considered as reliable as many doing the same.

-These three elements can provide individual traders with significant insights into futures market trends, since they track changes in large institutional commodity portfolios.
+These three elements can provide individual traders with significant insights into futures market trends since they track changes in large institutional commodity portfolios.
 Given that smaller trades can move in and out of commodities at a greater speed, these reports can provide profitable short-term trading ideas in addition to showing long-term trends.

 How to Use the COT Report